plomgrading/plom/django/how_to_run_server.md

 1. Run `python3 manage.py migrate` to setup the database

 ## Setting up users
-1. Run `python3 manage.py createsuperuser` to create an admin account (email address is optional)
+1. Run `python3 manage.py creategroup` to automatically create admin, manager, marker, and scanner groups.
-2. Run `python3 manage.py creategroup` to automatically create admin, manager, marker, and scanner groups.
+2. Run `python3 manage.py createsuperuser` to create an admin account (email address is optional)
-3. Before signing in, go to `<local_url>/admin` on the browser and sign in with the admin username/password
+4. Before signing in, go to `<local_url>/admin` on the browser and sign in with the admin username/password
-4. Go to Authentication and Authorization > Users and select the admin user (should be the only user in the table)
+5. Go to Authentication and Authorization > Users and select the admin user (should be the only user in the table)
-5. Scroll to Permissions > Groups, add the admin user to the `admin` group, and save
+6. Scroll to Permissions > Groups, add the admin user to the `admin` group, and save

 ## Create a manager
 1. Still logged in as the admin, go to the homepage `<local_url>/` and click on "sign up manager"